 Emporium in Cameron County, Pennsylvania — The American Northeast (Mid-Atlantic)

 Location.
-41° 30.497′ N, 78° 13.454′ W. Marker is in Emporium, Pennsylvania, in Cameron County.
-Marker can be reached from the intersection of West Creek Recreational Trail and East 2nd Street.
+41° 30.484′ N, 78° 13.215′ W. Marker is in Emporium, Pennsylvania, in Cameron County.
+Marker is at the intersection of CCC Memorial Highway (Pennsylvania Route 120) and Sizerville Road & East Allegheny Avenue, on the right when traveling south on CCC Memorial Highway.
+Located in a triangle between the above named roads.
 Touch for map.
 Marker is in this post office area: Emporium PA 15834, United States of America.
 Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 12 miles of this marker, measured as the crow flies.
-Allegheny Portage (approx. 0.2 miles away); Cameron County (approx. 0.7 miles away); Sinnemahoning Path (approx. 3.3 miles away); The Costello Tannery (approx. 10˝ miles away); The Goodyear Mill (approx. 10.8 miles away); The Louis Nuschke Store (approx. 11 miles away); The Bayless Pulp and Paper Mill (approx. 11.6 miles away); Tom Mix (approx. 11.8 miles away).
+Railroads (approx. 0.2 miles away); Cameron County (approx. 0.9 miles away); Sinnemahoning Path (approx. 3.2 miles The Costello Tannery (approx. 10.3 miles away); The Goodyear Mill (approx. 10.7 miles away); The Louis Nuschke Store (approx. 10.8 miles away); The Bayless Pulp and Paper Mill (approx. 11.4 miles away); Tom Mix (approx. 11.7 miles away).
 Touch for a list and map of all markers in Emporium.

 Credits.
-This page was last revised on October 27, 2020.
-It was originally submitted on October 18, 2020, by Mike Wintermantel of Pittsburgh, Pennsylvania.
-This page has been viewed 19 times since then and 2 times this year.
-Photos: 1, 2, 3, 4, 5. submitted on October 18, 2020, by Mike Wintermantel of Pittsburgh, Pennsylvania. • Bill Pfingsten was the editor who published this page.
+This page was last revised on June 16, 2016.
+It was originally submitted on May 30, 2013, by Mike Wintermantel of Pittsburgh, Pennsylvania.
+This page has been viewed 548 times since then and 6 times this year.
+Photos: 1, 2. submitted on May 30, 2013, by Mike Wintermantel of Pittsburgh, Pennsylvania.